yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 ```

-Because I simulated the data, I know the true parameter vector, _p.vector_, which
+Because the data were simulated from a set of presume true values, _p.vector_,
-will be used later to verify whether the sampling process appropriately estimates
+I can use them later to verify whether the sampling process appropriately
-the parameters.
-In Bayesian statistics, we also need prior distributions, so
+estimates the parameters.
+In Bayesian statistics, we also need prior
-let's build a set of prior distributions for each DDM parameters.
+distributions, so let's build a set of prior distributions for each
+DDM parameters.

 A beta distribution with shape1 = 1 and shape2 = 1, equals to a uniform
 distribution (_beta(1, 1)_).
 This is for the start point, _z_, its variability
 _sz_ and _t0_ parameters.
 All three are bounded by 0 and 1.
 Others use
-truncated normal distributions bounding by _lower_ and _upper_ options.
+truncated normal distributions bounding by _lower_ and _upper_ arguments.
 _plot_ draws the prior distribution, providing a visual check method.

 ```